-I came across these lines on the Internet years ago, when I was just starting my near fanatical love of hiking and they still resonate with me today.
-If you’re curious about their source, check out Risk’s Ultralight Hiking for a treasure trove of backpacking trip reports, MYOG instructions, hammock resources, and hyperlinks.
-The site hasn’t been completely kept up to date (broken links), but there is still a treasure trove of information there.
+I came across these lines on the Internet years ago, when I was just starting my near-fanatical love of hiking and they still resonate with me today.
+If you’re curious about their source, they came from a website called Risk’s Ultralight Hiking, which was (it’s vanished) a treasure trove of backpacking trip reports, MYOG instructions, hammock resources, and hyperlinks.

 Savor that first paragraph for a moment.
 Are you a risk?